 Along with the kitchen, the bathroom is an area of the home where well-chosen upgrades add real value.
 A freestanding bath makes a stunning statement, and under-tile heating is amazing on a chilly morning.

-There are lots of tapware options to suit, from classic gold to on-trend black.
-A tiled shower base is one of our most popular upgrades, as is increasing the wall tile height – the standard is 1 metre, but many customers choose to take it right to the ceiling.
+There are lots of tapware options to suit, from classic gold to contemporary black.
+One of our most popular upgrades is increasing the wall tile height – the standard is 1 metre and 2 metres for shower walls, but many customers choose to take it right to the ceiling which really lifts the space.

 4. Heating and Cooling